 Library of Congress cataloging

 If you originally submitted your book to the Library of Congress (LOC) for cataloging, you typically don’t need to resubmit reprints unless certain elements change (e.g., new publisher, changed pagination due to new material), and even then you may be able to use the current cataloging information.
-Revisions and new editions require new cataloging data.
-Visit loc.gov to read more about how the LOC process applies to your situation.
+New editions require new cataloging data.
+Visit the LOC website to read more about how the LOC process applies to your situation.

 Setup/upload fees

-Some platforms, such as IngramSpark, charge a fee every time you upload a new file, unless you have a promo code.
+Some self-publishing platforms charge upload fees.
 (KDP does not charge for updated files.)
 While the fees may not be huge, they can add up if incurred frequently.

 Delay in availability

-Most platforms put updated books through the same type of technical review new books receive, which may make your book temporarily unavailable for purchase online.
+Most platforms put updated books through the same type of technical review new books receive.
+Usually the current edition of your book remains available for sale until the new one is approved.
 In my experience updates seem to go faster than new books—I suspect the review process can distinguish the level of scrutiny needed for new versus update—but make sure you don’t upload changes at an inconvenient time, such as right before an event that you expect to drive online sales traffic.

 Ebook updates